FortinetCloudCSE/AWS-FGT-201/content/2_moduletwo/22_awsnetworkingconcepts.md

 ### AWS 101 Review

 {{% notice tip %}}
-Before going through the workshop, we will run through the poll as a group. **This poll is not scored.** This will help us to review important AWS networking concepts before moving onto the advanced topics in the workshop hands-on section.
+Before going through the workshop, we will run through a quiz as a group.
+This will help us to review important AWS networking concepts before moving onto the advanced topics in the workshop hands-on section.
 {{% /notice %}}

 {{< quizframe page="/gamebytag?tag=101-review" height="800" width="100%" >}}